-- The planning and delivery of a developmentally appropriate learning programme is underpinned by the critical understanding of child development and learning theories, including the importance of play in the early years.
+- The planning and delivery of a developmentally appropriate learning program is underpinned by the critical understanding of child development and learning theories, including the importance of play in the early years.

 2 All areas of learning and development are covered, with an appropriate and contextually relevant emphasis on literacy, numeracy and life skills.